• Skip to primary navigation

 Mrs. Beeton’s Book of Household Management (BOHM)

-If you do have some time to take a glance through the book you are immediately struck by exceptional detail.
+If you do have some time to take a glance through the book, you are immediately struck by exceptional detail.
 I grew up on a farm so I know how to dispatch, gut, pluck and then roast a chicken.
 For other DIY fans, this is the book for you!
-BOHM could very well have given instruction to not only Mrs. Patmore on cookery, but to Mrs. Hughes on how to manage the house, and Lady Cora on how to serve as mistress of the household.
+BOHM could very well have given instructions to not only Mrs. Patmore on cookery, but to Mrs. Hughes on how to manage the house, and Lady Cora on how to serve as mistress of the household.

 About Mrs. Beeton